Master of Education (M.Ed.)

 In online courses, Instructors may grant a grade of "I" only when a student has completed 75% of the course with a “B-” or better.
 An incomplete grade is not included in the grade point average (GPA).

 Transfer credits will be accepted which are seven (7) years old or younger.
 Note: Latency is counted from the year (regardless of month or term) the student starts at CU and goes back to the year the coursework was completed.

 In order to graduate from any Master of Education (M.Ed.) program at Concordia University-Portland, the following requirements must be met:

-- Successful completion of the minimum semester hours required in the chosen major
+- Successful completion of the minimum semester credits required in the chosen major

 - Successful completion of all courses required in the chosen major

 - At least a 3.0 cumulative GPA has been earned